1975 Brazilian Grand Prix

 The 1975 Brazilian Grand Prix was a Formula One motor race held at Interlagos on 26 January 1975.
 It was race 2 of 14 in both the 1975 World Championship of Drivers and the 1975 International Cup for Formula One Manufacturers.
 It was the fourth Brazilian Grand Prix since its introduction in 1972.
 The race was won by São Paulo native Carlos Pace driving a Brabham BT44B.
 It was the only win of Pace's career; he was killed in an aircraft accident two years later.
-Since 1985, the circuit holds his name.
-It would be eight years before another Brazilian would win the Grand Prix.
 Fellow Brazilian Emerson Fittipaldi finished second in his McLaren M23 with his German teammate Jochen Mass finishing third.